 - 9. The driveway for ingress and egress to the accessory apartment should utilize the existing driveway utilized for the ingress and egress of the principal single-family dwelling to the maximum extent practicable.
 If another driveway is needed, its location and design should not adversely affect the existing driveway on the lot or driveways of neighboring lots in the area with respect to safety and layout. - 10.
 The location and use of the accessory apartment shall not reduce the value, cause a nuisance or otherwise adversely affect neighboring properties. - 11.
 The design, size, and layout of the accessory apartment shall be consistent with the continual use of the apartment as an accessory use to the principal single-family dwelling on the lot.
 Such accessory apartment shall not be subdivided from any parcel containing a single-family dwelling for any use. - d.
-Other Accessory Buildings or Uses - Accessory buildings or uses shall not be constructed or established on a lot until construction of the principal structure is completed or the principal use is established.
+Other Accessory Buildings or Uses - 1.
 An accessory structure may be established on a vacant lot prior to any principal use only pursuant to Article V (A) (1) (f).
-In no instance shall an accessory building or use be established on a vacant lot.
-Accessory buildings shall not be used for dwelling purposes except where permitted as an accessory dwelling.
 Any structure placed on a vacant lot and used as a dwelling for any period of time is then a dwelling and shall be considered the principal use. - 2.
 Accessory structures not attached to principal buildings shall be located no closer to the principal building than 12 feet or a distance equal to the height of each accessory building, whichever is greater.
 This shall not apply to barns, silos, corn cribs, or other structures used for agricultural purposes.